-CTE training is provided in six different career sectors that include the building trade and construction sector, the energy and utilities sector, the finance and business sector, the public service sector, manufacturing and product development sector, and the transportation sector.
+CTE training is provided in six different career sectors that include building trade and construction, energy and utilities, finance and business, public service, manufacturing and product development, and transportation.

-Each institution has its own specific set of CTE programs based on size, mission and available space appropriate for each particular program.
+Each institution has its own set of CTE programs based on size, mission, and available space appropriate for each particular program.

 There are no specific eligibility requirements.

-Any inmate may request participation in CTE programs.
+Any offender may request participation in CTE programs.

 Rehabilitative programs are the best way for an offender to be prepared for success upon release.
 The link below explains this process with an easy-to-follow diagram